Get now| The Ultimate Egypt travel guide compilation.

 Arabic 101 For Egypt Visitors (Egypt travel)

 If you want to travel to Egypt (Egypt travel) but don’t speak Arabic, I have good and bad news for you.
 First, bad news: Arabic is extremely difficult.
 There’s a completely different alphabet, phonetic sounds that have no English equivalent, and words that change their meaning completely with just a slightly different accent on the pronunciation (I can’t tell you how many times I’ve asked someone where their “pigeon” is when I meant to ask where to find a bathroom).
 Indeed, Arabic consistently ranks second on lists of the most difficult languages for English speakers to learn.
 But don’t worry, there is some good news, too!
-Egyptians recognize their language is tough, and as a result, they are often
+Egyptians realize that their language is difficult, and as a result, they are often

-1) tolerant of poor pronunciation and 2) excited to hear visitors try to use it!
+1) tolerant of poor pronunciation and

 Get now| Ultimate Egypt travel guide compilation